dol-evp/dol-evp/README.md

-# Hi there 👋
+# Hi there

 ## Education
+I graduated from OSTU in 2005

 ## Career
- I’m currently working in OSTU 👋
+ I’m currently working in OSTU
- I’m currently learning neural network developer 👋
+ I’m currently learning neural network developer

 <!--
 **dol-evp/dol-evp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.